Patient education: Flexible bronchoscopy (Beyond the Basics)

 CARE FOLLOWING FLEXIBLE BRONCHOSCOPY

 You will be monitored closely for several hours after bronchoscopy.
 Eating and drinking is not allowed until the effects of the anesthesia have worn off and you have a normal gag reflex.
 Some doctors routinely perform a chest x-ray after performing a biopsy to check for signs of a pneumothorax.

 If you return home on the day of the procedure, you must not drive an automobile or operate heavy machinery, because of the lingering effects of sedation.
 A family member or friend must be available to drive or accompany you home.

 Once at home, you may have a mild sore throat, hoarseness, cough, or muscle aches.
 This is normal.
-However, you should call for help immediately if you have increasing chest pain or shortness of breath, or if you cough up more than a few tablespoons of blood.
+However, you should call for help immediately if you have increasing chest pain or shortness of breath, or if you cough up more than a few quarter-sized clots or teaspoons of blood.
 Fever (temperature greater than 100.4ºF or 38ºC) can occur after bronchoscopy, but usually for only for 24 hours.
 If fevers persist beyond a few days or exceed 101ºF, you should contact your clinician.

 Preliminary results about the overall appearance of the airways are usually available immediately after bronchoscopy.
 Results of any biopsies or other tests take more time, depending upon the specific test that was done.